 *Note: In the event that interpreters are not available, other appropriate services will be considered (e.g. RCART, UbiDuo, FM System, or other supportive technology).

 Role of the Sign Language Interpreter

 Sign language interpreters are trained professionals who provide a culturally appropriate communication link between Deaf, hard of hearing and hearing individuals.
 Interpreters have education in the field and a certification by a state/national board, which must be maintained by Continuing Education Units.
-Interpreters follow the Standards of Ethical Behavior established by the Board for Evaluation of Interpreters.
-For more information visit www.dars.state.tx.us or www.rid.org.
+Interpreters follow the Standards of Ethical Behavior established by the Texas Board for Evaluation of Interpreters (BEI).
+For more information visit the DARS DHHS website or the Registry of Interpreters for the Deaf (RID) website.
 It is a conflict of interest to be both an active participant and a neutral communicator between Deaf, hard of hearing, and hearing persons.
 For this reason, it is not the interpreter’s role to advise, edit, advocate, teach, participate or have conversations with students while in the interpreting situation.
 The interpreter must faithfully convey the spirit and content of the speaker.
 Interpreters do not interject personal opinions.
 Deaf, hard of hearing and hearing persons using interpreter services have the right to control the communication interaction and make their own decisions.
 Interpreters will not answer questions of clarification or explanation; students should direct questions toward the professor.
 The professor can give a better explanation as to how it may relate to the class material.

 - The interpreter will position himself or herself so the Deaf or hard of hearing student can have a clear line of sight of the teacher, the interpreter, and any visual aids.

 - Make sure there is adequate lighting in the classroom.